featured image

 Beginner 6 minutes

-The real solution is a Generic response envelope: one schema definition that wraps any payload type while preserving strict typing end-to-end.
-VitalCheck uses exactly this pattern, defined in app/schemas/common.py, and it is the structural backbone of all fourteen API responses.
+The real answer is a Generic response envelope: one schema definition that wraps any payload type while preserving strict typing end-to-end.
+VitalCheck uses exactly this pattern, defined in app/schemas/common.py.
+It’s the structural backbone of all fourteen API responses.

 What You Need Before You Start: Python Generics and Pydantic Fundamentals